I remember talking with a friend in high school about boys. Because obviously, what else do you talk about at 17? (or 27… or 37…)

 We both decided it would behoove us to date a wide range of people.

 Why not date a starving artist?
 A jock?
 A nerd?
 An older man?
 Some dude with an accent?
 I’m inherently curious by people who are different than me, and my 20s seemed like the time to date whoever the heck I wanted.

 And you know what?
 Dating through that lens was really hard.
 I spent nearly a full decade looking for people who were interesting to me, but not a good fit for me.

-There was Art Guy who actually wore a pair of Levi's featuring a two-foot shlong he'd screen printed on them himself (Does it surprise you that the same guy also did this?).
-There was Long Distance Relationship Guy who always took my calls, but could never call me.
-There was PHD guy, who was a great conversationalist, but then disappeared for days on end (turns out he had a major secret drinking problem).
+There was Art Guy who actually wore a pair of Levi’s featuring a two-foot shlong he’d screen printed on them himself (Does it surprise you that the same guy also did this?).
+Long Distance Relationship Guy always took my calls, but could never call me.
+PHD guy, who was a great conversationalist, disappeared for days on end (turns out he had a major secret drinking problem).

 These relationships always made me feel unsettled, sad and crappy about myself.
 But I didn’t know better.

 Most of the ones I grew up around sure seemed that way.
 I knew very few married couples who struck me as happy.
 My parents, many of their friends and family were either divorced or constantly complained about their relationships.
 Much of the marriage advice I absorbed was to “wait as long as you can to get married,” “get a prenup” or”don’t even bother.”
 One adult person actually told me, a tweenager at the time, that they “hoped I married an asshole so we’d have lots to talk about when I got older.”

 It took me years to realize that I was actually ashamed about wanting a healthy, happy relationship.
 At 27, I decided to actively seek one.
 I had awesome relationships with family, friends and coworkers– why should a boyfriend be any different?
 So, I did something really revolutionary and actually thought about what I wanted in a partner.
 Then, I wrote it down.

 - Likes my friends and family; wants to spend time with them